 Related Post: My weight loss stories – both of them.

 Getting Past Limiting Beliefs About Age

-Happy following!
-I hope this inspires you as much as it does me.
-If you want more inspiration from women over 40, 50 and beyond who are killing it with their healthy lives, check out my Pinterest board.
-If you’d like some help getting into the best shape of your life, I can help.
+I hope these examples of fit women over 40 inspires you as much as it does me.
+If you want more inspiration from women over 40, 50 and beyond who are killing it with their healthy lives, check out my Pinterest board and sign up for my weekly wellness emails.

 To your health,

 Caren is a certified yoga teacher, fitness instructor and author of The Fit Habit.
 Here she shares simple, low carb recipes, quick home workout ideas and practical ways to foster mind + body wellness.